appwrite/awesome-appwrite/README.md

 * **Appwrite + NextJs Todo** A simple login app built with Appwrite and Nextjs.
 [Source Code](https://github.com/Sooraj-s-98/appwrite-todo-with-nextjs)

+* **Made with Appwrite (Next.js)** This project can be used to collect information about projects which are built using Appwrite and can also be a place of a showcase for such projects.
+Built with Next.js and Appwrite.
+[Source Code](https://github.com/harisarang/madewithappwrite) [Demo](https://madewithappwrite.vercel.app/) [Tutorial](https://dev.to/harisarang/build-a-web-app-using-nextjs-and-appwrite-4a0l)

 * **Appwrite + NextJs +Nodejs Instagram clone** A instagram clone bulit with Appwrite , Nodejs and Nextjs.
 [Source Code](https://github.com/Sooraj-s-98/appwrite-instagram-clone)

+* **Appwrite + NextJs  Blog App** A Simple Blog App built with Appwrite and Nextjs.
+[Source Code](https://github.com/alceil/apppwrite-blogapp-with-nextjs)

 * **Appwrite + Angular Todo MVC** A simple todo app built with Appwrite and Angular.
 [Source Code](https://github.com/appwrite/todo-with-angular) [Demo](https://appwrite-todo-with-angular.vercel.app/)